 TIP: You can easily tell whether a tag will always assign itself to the rest of a file’s family: they appear as hollowed-out tag boxes with colored text.
 Tags that always raise prompts (the default tag behavior) and ‘tag just the item’ tags are shown as filled-out boxes with white text.

 When you tag a file (or files) GoldFynch gives you the option of attaching notes to the tag(s).
 This allows you to provide context for why you attached that tag to a file, but can also be used to convey any other information you feel is relevant.

-When a file’s tag has a note attached to it, it has an icon next to the tag’s name.
-If you hover the mouse cursor over such a tag, the note’s contents will be displayed (as seen in the image above.)
+When a file's tag has a note attached to it, it has an icon next to the tag's name.
+If you hover the mouse cursor over such a tag, the note's contents will be displayed.

 Tags in productions